Get access to exclusive updates, the latest news and the inside scoop 🍨

-Pinterest is very popular for fashion and home décor products, so if your business is in one of these industries, it's a wonderful place to start.
+Note: Pinterest is very popular for fashion and home décor products, so if your business is in one of these industries, it's a wonderful place to start.

 Simply add the Pinterest app to your online store to begin using Pinterest’s buyable pins.

 TikTok has more than 732 million users worldwide and is mostly oriented toward younger audiences, with 62% of its users being between the ages of 10 and 29.

 However, TikTok shopping is currently limited to Shopify, so you'll need to set up your store before you can utilise TikTok's shopping services.

 To make the most of this social commerce 2022 functionality, products are retrieved directly from your store on Shopify for a fast setup when you join and install the TikTok Shopify app.

 In a nutshell, TikTok shopping enables retailers to tag products in both organic and paid TikTok advertising, making it simple for customers to go from viewing your product to purchasing it.

 Note: By adding a Shopping link to a TikTok profile, creators can also sell straight to their followers.

 While many ecommerce trends come and go, social commerce trends are here to stay.

 In a nutshell, with social commerce 2022 trends, consumers expect a frictionless process when purchasing goods at the moment of discovery, as social media platforms continue to develop new ways to incorporate social shopping into their foundations.